On the analysis of optimization with fixed-rank matrices: a quotient geometric view: Convergence behavior in low-rank matrix recovery

 In general, the operator $\opa$ of~\eqref{eq:def-f-lrqp} admits a nontrivial kernel and there are thus more than one point in $\mleqk$ that satisfy either of the above two characterizations.
 In particular, the hidden matrix $M^\star$ is a critical point and also the global optimum of~\eqref{prog:main-mk}, as long as the rank of $\mstar$ is equal to $\rkval$ in~\eqref{prog:main-mk}.
 This scenario is often referred to as the {\it noiseless case}\/ in the low-rank matrix recovery problems.

 Recent advances in low-rank matrix recovery have results about guarantees of recovering $\mstar$ via~\eqref{prog:main-mk}.
-It is shown in \cite[Theorem~3.5 and corollaries]{10.1093/imanum/drz061} that under the RPD property and more strictly, that the RPD constant $\brip_{3k}\leq C_\mu <1$, where $C_\mu$ is a constant depending on the Riemannian Hessian of $f$~\eqref{eq:def-f-lrqp} at $\mstar$: (i) the optimality equation $\opa(X)=\bstar$ admits $\mstar$ as the unique solution (ii) $\mstar$ is the unique global minimum of $f$ and (iii) all other critical points $X'\neq \mstar$ of $f$ are strict saddle points.
+It is shown in \cite[Theorem~3.5 and corollaries]{10.1093/imanum/drz061}, under the RPD property with a bounded RPD constant $\brip_{3k}\leq C_\mu <1$ where $C_\mu$ is a constant depending on the Riemannian Hessian of $f$~\eqref{eq:def-f-lrqp} at $\mstar$, that: (i) the optimality equation $\opa(X)=\bstar$ admits $\mstar$ as the unique solution (ii) $\mstar$ is the unique global minimum of $f$ and (iii) all other critical points $X'\neq \mstar$ of $f$ are strict saddle points.
+This implies, in particular, that one can use Riemannian descent algorithms on $\mrkk$ to find $\mstar$, provided that the RPD constant $\brip$ satisfies the given upper-bound condition.

-The uniqueness result of \cite[Theorem 3.5]{10.1093/imanum/drz061} implies, in particular, that one can use Riemannian descent algorithms on $\mrkk$ to find $\mstar$, provided that the RPD constant $\brip$ satisfies the given upper-bound condition that validates $\mstar$ as the unique local minimum on $\mrkk$.
 Instead of studying the uniqueness of $\mstar$ (as a local minimum of $f$ on $\mrkk$), we focus on the properties of $f$ near $\mstar$ without requiring $\mstar$ to be the unique local minimum.
-This motivates us to make a more refined local convergence analysis with respect to the hidden matrix $\mstar$, as we will present in Section~\ref{ssec-ropt-mk:convana}.
-For this purpose, we formalize a property similar to the RPD property in the following assumption, but taking $\mstar\in\mrkk$ into account.
+This motivates us to make a refined local convergence analysis with respect to the hidden matrix $\mstar$, as we will present in Section~\ref{ssec-ropt-mk:convana}.
+The RPD property (\Cref{def:lrqp-rip}) with respect to $\mstar\in\mrkk$ is used but without a specific bound on the RPD constant $0\leq\brip<1$.

 {M^{\star}}